embarks/places-to-cry/README.md

 - [x] codegen config to convert graphql schema to type definitions
   - `codegen.yml` is a default configuration file and is used by the script `codegen`.
 It's really cool! `codegen.yml` will be updated as I become more comfortable with the tool.
 - [ ] ~~serverless config to deploy an aws appsync~~
   - not going to do this, going to set up API Gateway myself.
-We'll go down that rabbit hole later but right now we're overwhelmed with docker, codegen, apollo, lambda and haven't even run it all locally yet so resist, bun, resist. 🕳🐇
+We'll go down that rabbit hole later. 🕳🐇
 - [ ] logic to fetch connection details to the AWS "production" RDS database
 - [ ] resolvers that talk to the database
   - at this point I become incredibly thankful for typescript